-I am an evolutionary biologist and currently a PhD student in Dr. Stuart-fox lab since 2018.
-My PhD project focuses on colouration and thermoregulation of jewel beetles.
+I am an evolutionary biologist from Taiwan and moved to Australia to start my PhD in Stuart-fox Lab in 2018.
+My current project focuses on colouration and thermoregulation of jewel beetles.
 Specifically, I look into the visual benefits of seeing far-red wavelengths and the role of near-infrared plays in thermoregulation.

 My research interests include animal colouration, defense strategy, behavioural ecology, functional morphology and biomechanics.
 Before moving to Melbourne, I studied the secondary defense and the underlying biomechanics of the aposematic weevil, Pachyrhynchus sarcitis both in Taiwan (National Taiwan Normal University) and Germany (Kiel University).
 Details about my research can be found in Research and Publication.